j-norwood-young/sourcery/README.md

 It covers a variety of file formats.
 Currently, it will find date and size information on any file.

 - Exif data for images;
+- Metadata from PDF;
+- XMP data from PDF;

 ## Platforms